 Manhattan School of Music is located on Claremont Avenue, just north of 122nd Street.
 Visit us in person!
 Meanwhile, here's a photo tour of our campus.

 Main Building, Interior

 Located at the academic heart of Manhattan’s Upper West Side, the Manhattan School of Music campus is designed to meet all the needs of young performers.

-The main building — located at 601 West 122nd Street at Broadway — houses spaces for instruction, performance, dining, research, and study.
+The main building — located at 130 Claremont Avenue — houses spaces for instruction, performance, dining, research, and study.

 The Mitzi Newhouse Pavilion is the Manhattan School of Music’s dining hall that serves breakfast, lunch, and dinner Monday through Saturday, and Sunday brunch, when school is in session.
 Centrally located and spacious, it is often used for School receptions and social activities.
 Chartwells Division of the Compass Group is the contract food service provider for Manhattan School of Music.

 Visit the Chartwells website here for information regarding menus, nutrition, and much more.